Is selling to corporates right for you and your business?

 Ayo Abbas says “People think it’s a quick win to get to bigger money.
 But it’s not, it’s usually slower and a lot harder to get in if you don’t know how.”

-There’s no doubt that the rewards can be worth the wait.
-As Jessica Fearnley, business coach for women B2B consultants told me, if you’re a consultant and you want to get to your a six figure turnover in your first year of business, that six-figure sum could be just one client.
+As Jessica Fearnley, business coach for B2B consultants and executive coaches told me, if you’re a consultant and you want to get to a six figure turnover in your first year of business, that six-figure sum could be just one client.

 2. Do you know people who work in corporates?